-eXp World Holdings, Inc. ("eXp," or, collectively with its subsidiaries, the "Company," "we," "us," or "our") owns and operates a diversified portfolio of service- based businesses whose operations benefit substantially from utilizing our enabling technology platform.
-We strategically prioritize our efforts to grow our real estate brokerage by strengthening our agent value proposition, developing immersive and cloud-based technology to enable our model and providing affiliate and media services supporting those efforts.
+eXp World Holdings, Inc. ("eXp," or, collectively with its subsidiaries, the "Company," "we," "us," or "our") owns and oversees a diversified portfolio of service-oriented businesses.
+These businesses significantly benefit from the integration of our advanced enabling technology platform.
+Our strategic focus is on expanding our real estate brokerage operations.
+To achieve this, we emphasize enhancing the value proposition for our agents, investing in the development of immersive, cloud-based technological solutions, and offering affiliate and media services that bolster these efforts.

-The following are changes in our business in the most recent fiscal year:
+The following are developments in our business since the beginning of the fiscal year ended December 31, 2023: